-Prerequisite(s): MT 140 with a grade of "C" or better or IT 160 with a grade of "C" or better.
-Course Advisory: SCC minimum English and math standards.
+Prerequisite: MT 120 with a grade of C or better or MT 140 with a grade of C or better.
+Course Advisory: SCC minimum English and Math standards.
 Introduces the topic of electrical machinery as it applies to mechatronics.
 Studies include direct-current and alternating-current generators, alternators, transmission equipment, and motors.
 Students will complete labs and electrical machinery projects.
 Lab, electrical and worksite safety is emphasized.
-Two hours lecture and 3 hours activities.
+Two hours lecture, three hours activities.